 Just be careful that in your quest to get super organised that you don't overload yourself with activities and challenges.
 Embrace the challenge, but keep in mind that rest is still important.

-Others succumb to low mood and distress from changing light levels, less time spent outdoors, and trying to restore sleep patterns disrupted by holidays.
-September feels heavy and gloomy.
+Others people succumb to low mood and distress from changing light levels, less time spent outdoors, and trying to restore sleep patterns disrupted by holidays.
+September can feel heavy and gloomy.

 If you are in the first group of over-ambitious over-planners, my advice is to do less better.

-Focus on well-being rather than productivity (there is an inverse relationship between over-doing it and actually getting stuff done!).
+Focus on well-being and slowly increasing productivity (there is an inverse relationship between over-doing it and actually getting stuff done!)